MasDennis/rajawali3d.org/src/content/getting-started/0.9/16-collison-detection/index.md

 IBoundingVolume boundingSphere = myObject.getGeometry().getBoundingSphere();
 ```
-Both the `BoundingBox` and `BoundingSphere` classes have a `transform()` method that takes the current model’s model matrix as the only parameter.
+Both the `BoundingBox` and `BoundingSphere` classes have a `transform()` method that takes the current model's model matrix as the only parameter.
 This is needed to translate, rotate and scale the bounding volume.
 ```
 boundingBox.transform(myObject.getModelMatrix());
 ```